 Summary1) Cost Reduction

 Sometimes the "clean-up" from your current cleaning method can be worse than the problem itself.
-With dry ice blasting there is no secondary waste.
-This saves time and money.
+With dry ice blasting there is no secondary waste, which saves time and money.
 Dry ice does the job and then disappears.

-Because dry ice blasting systems provide on-line maintenance capabilities for production equipment (online cleaning), time consuming and expensive detooling procedures are kept to a minimum.
-This will reduce downtime.
+Because dry ice blasting systems provide on-line maintenance capabilities for production equipment (online cleaning), time consuming and expensive de-tooling procedures are kept to a minimum which reduces downtime.
 With an Alberta oilfield background, we are well aware that time is money.
-Service is one of the main contributors to our success.
-You will find our 24-hour service second to none, at your convenience.
+With high quality service a main contributor to our success, you are sure to find our 24-hour service second to none, at your convenience.